Five people charged with assaulting police officers in Ħamrun brawl

 - Causing slight and grievous injuries

-They also face two other, minor charges related to the traffic offence that sparked the incident.
+They also face two other, less serious charges of breaching public peace and damage to third-party property.

 All pleaded not guilty and requested bail.

-Elton Borg is 46 years old and a restauranteur who lives in Msida.
+Elton Borg is 46 years old and a restaurateur who lives in Msida.
 His partner, Erica Borg, is 42 and a housewife.
-Kurt Borg, 44, lives in Qormi and is also a restauranteur.
+Kurt Borg, 44, lives in Qormi and is also a restaurateur.

 Three of the accused – Elton, Kurt and Erica Borg – were arrested onsite.
 The other two fled the scene but were tracked down with the use of CCTV footage and arrested at their homes.